wasmerio/wasmer/lib/js-api/README.md

 the fastest).
 This runtime is an adapted version of the Wasmer API that compiles to WebAssembly via `wasm-bindgen`.

-`wasmer-js` uses the WebAssembly runtime of your browser.
+`wasmer-js` uses the same WebAssembly runtime of your environment (browser or Node.js).

 ## Usage